libishm1/Depth_Anything_3_Motifs_CLI/README.md

 The motif photographs and heritage documentation are free to use for **conservation, academic research, and educational purposes** with attribution.
 Commercial use and redistribution of modified versions are not permitted.

 **Required attribution:**
-> Motif records: Libish Murugesan, CM-iTAD Lab, Alfaisal University.
+> Motif records: Libish Murugesan
-> Source: Kalamangalam Temple, Erode District, Tamil Nadu —
+> Source: Kalamangalam Temple, Erode District, Tamil Nadu
-> Konguvellalar Kannan Kootam kula temple.
 > https://github.com/libishm1/Depth_Anything_3_Motifs_CLI

 ### Software — MIT